nazmulb/golang/README.md

 - Production of statically linked native binaries without external dependencies.

 ## Features Excluded Intentionally
-To keep the language simple and concise, the following features commonly available in other similar languages are omitted in Go −
+To keep the language simple and concise, the following features commonly available in other similar languages are omitted in Go:

 - Support for type inheritance